UCLA Competitive Edge: Summer Transition Program to the Doctorate

 • Access online, virtual resources that provide information about life as a Graduate Student in UCLA and Los Angeles;

-• Provide feedback on overall satisfaction of Competitive Edge during the program, after the conclusion of your first quarter in your PhD program, and after one year in your PhD program;
+• Provide feedback on overall satisfaction of Competitive Edge after the conclusion of the program;

 • Remain aware of and communicate all academic and/or financial holds that may impede your ability to receive your summer stipend to the Competitive Edge Program Coordinators;